 Our students come from a variety of backgrounds, including the government, private industry and the military.
 During the eight-quarter degree program, you and your classmates will form a tight-knit cohort that generates lasting professional relationships.
 Faculty and advisory board members have extensive experience in the field and actively support networking at the UW and outside the program.
 The capstone project also provides opportunities for you to gain real-world experience and make connections in a particular area of the profession.

 Take advantage of our robust online instructional tools and technology to complete your degree no matter where you are, across the country or around the world.
 This program is perfect for working professionals, members of the military and others who cannot attend a traditional campus-based offering.
 Even though you study online, you still receive personal attention from instructors and work closely with other students using collaborative software and other learning systems.

-Application Deadline for Main Program
+Extended Application Deadline for Main Program

 Main Program Classes Begin

 June 20, 2016